box/box-dotnet-sdk-gen/docs/Authentication.md

 ## Client Credentials Grant

-Before using Client Credentials Grant Auth make sure you set up correctly your Box App.
+Before using Client Credentials Grant Auth make sure you set up correctly your Box platform app.
 The guide with all required steps can be found here: [Setup with Client Credentials Grant][ccg_guide]

 Client Credentials Grant Auth method allows you to obtain an access token by having client credentials